Board of Directors

 The Board, typically via the Chairman and CFO, regularly receives advice from the Company’s NOMAD, lawyers, tax advisers, auditors and other financial advisers from time to time.
 The CFO acts as Company Secretary.

 7. Evaluate board performance based on clear and relevant objectives, seeking continuous improvement

-A board self-evaluation process led by the chairman took place in July 2018, using a QCA sponsored questionnaire and process.
-All current directors began by completing the questionnaire, which focuses on the effectiveness of the board in areas largely aligned to the ten QCA corporate governance principles.
-These completed questionnaires were returned to the CFO for consolidation.
-Low scoring or divergent scoring responses were then discussed more extensively in the subsequent Board meeting, with gaps and actions for improvement identified.
-This was the first such formal process and the Board has agreed that this should be an annual event.
+A board self-evaluation process led by the chairman takes place annually with the most recent in July 2019, using a QCA sponsored questionnaire and process.
+All current directors review the questionnaire, which focuses on the effectiveness of the board in areas largely aligned to the ten QCA corporate governance principles.
+Their responses are returned to the CFO for consolidation.
+Low scoring or divergent scoring responses are then discussed more extensively in the subsequent Board meeting, with gaps and actions for improvement identified.

 The Group’s HR function coordinates a high level succession planning framework for all key employees and this has been replicated at the board level for the Executive Directors in the event of a sudden departure.
 As the Group expands, additional senior management roles have been identified and these are approved in advance by the Board as part of the annual planning event.
 Typically these are recruited with the help of suitable executive search consultants.
 Future vacancies are identified in line with the three year vision and perspective also set at the planning event.
 Longer term succession planning for the Board itself could involve the need to identify both internal and external candidates for appointment to the Board.